Darwin Deez at Shepherd’s Bush Empire

 Photos: Sarah Tsang

-For further information about Darwin Deez and future events, visit here.
+For further information and future events visit Darwin Deez’s website here.

 Watch the video for You Can’t Be My Girl here: